1995 Wellington mayoral election

-The 1995 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1995 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1995, elections were held for the Mayor of Wellington plus other local government positions.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

-Sitting Mayor Fran Wilde retired from the role after just one term which prompted a record thirteen candidates to run for the position.
-The Labour Party chose Member of Parliament for Island Bay Elizabeth Tennet as its candidate for the election.
-It was the last time the Labour Party was to field a mayoral candidate until 2016.
+Sitting Mayor Fran Wilde was not renominated by the Labour Party with local members opining that she had drifted too far from Labour policies during her term as mayor.
+Instead members nominated Eastern ward councillor Hazel Armstrong, though she declined to stand for mayor or the city council.
+Wilde responded by stating she would stand as an independent if she decided to stand for a second term.
+She made clear she still supported the Labour Party and praised its leader Helen Clark and her leadership of the party.
+Clark said Wilde would have her support if she decided to run as an independent candidate.